-Prerequisite: SPAN 2002 or SPA 104
+Prerequisite: SPAN 2002 with a minimum grade of C or SPA 104

 Intensive practice of spoken Spanish, vocabulary expansion and development of idiomatic expressions.
 Use of contemporary cultural readings, films, video, and interaction with native speakers.

 SPAN 3102 Spanish Composition 3/0/3